 Presented by the University Center

 Earning your education comes with hurdles and challenges.
 From balancing your social life, taking care of your physical and mental health, potentially working, doing well in your academics and so much more – it can make the University of Montana and its 220 walkable acres feel pretty big.
-Through this Big Sky Experience, you will learn more about the rich history, traditions, and ways to engage at the UM as a student - talk about what motivational or inspirational quotes or sayings have helped you through past hurdles or challenges - practice creating positive, motivational, or inspirational statements and phrases that will encourage - paint Griz Paws of Pawsitivity in designated sidewalks on campus to encourage and inspire.
-This site is fully accessible to wheel and motor chairs, but will require long periods outside.
-Students will be expected to kneel on the ground, but modifications can be made.
+Through this Big Sky Experience, you will: learn more about the rich history, traditions, and ways to engage at the UM as a student, talk about what motivational/inspirational quotes or sayings have helped you through past hurdles/challenges, practice creating positive/motivational/inspirational statements and phrases that will encourage other, and paint Griz Paws of Pawsitivity on designated sidewalks on campus to encourage and inspire your peers.
+This requires students to move around campus - which includes being outside for periods of time and may require sitting on/getting up from the ground while painting the bear paws.